How Much Do Street Light Poles Cost?

 How much do street light poles cost?

 A street light pole is far more expensive than a consumer light pole.
-The average street light pole cost ranges from $2,000 to $3,000, not including installation.
+The average street light pole price ranges from $2,000 to $3,000, not including installation.
 The installation cost depends on the city, but the average is somewhere around $1,000.
 Street light poles are more complicated to install and considerably larger.

 Because there are so many factors involved in the cost of a single light pole, it can be difficult for towns and cities to estimate costs when there's a large area to be addressed.
 The location of the street pole is also a factor.
 A city street light pole installation cost is less than installation in hard-to-reach areas or certain architecture, such as highways or bridges.